stanistan/veun-http-demo/docs/cmd/demo-server/docs.go.md

 }
 ```

-And our tree view, this could be a struct instead of a function.
+And our tree view function.
+This is recursive and walks the
+entire tree to build out the nav.

 ```go
 func treeView(n docs.Node, current string) veun.AsView {